maihd/vectormath/README.md

 - No SoA structures
 - No battle-tested showcases
 - No stable releases, unproductive usages
+- No C stable API, please use GLSL-like or HLSL-like for stable API
 - No widely known, used by community
 - No complete docs